Motörhead's Phil Campbell reveals advice given to him by Lemmy: "Don't wear shorts on stage"

 “‘Cause I think [former Motörhead guitarist] Brian Robertson had been wearing shorts on some gigs before me.”

-Campbell continued: “I think he just said, ‘Make you’re always not ripping off fans, and they’re getting their value for their buck,’ which is always true.
+Campbell continued: “I think he just said, ‘Make sure you’re always not ripping off fans, and they’re getting their value for their buck’, which is always true.
 It’s just general, down-to-earth kind of stuff, really.
 [Lemmy was a] down-to-earth guy that just happened to play loud.”

 You can listen to the full conversation above.